 Mr. Harris is a training executive for the Department of Defense.
 He retired from the U.S. Army after 22 years with 35 years of continued service to our nation.
 He is active in many service organizations and is a strong advocate of early childhood education.
 He believes that "we have to meet every child where they are."
 Mr. Harris was elected to the School Board in May 2016.

-Mr. Gore is the student representative to the School Board for the 2019-2020 school year.
-He is a senior at Warwick High School.
-Mr. Gore is a member of the Warwick High Principal's Advisory Committee, Model UN, and the Battle of the Brains academic team.
-He also serves on the City-Wide SCA.
+Mr. Moody is the student representative to the School Board for the 2020-2021 school year.
+He is a senior at Woodside High School.
+Mr. Moody is a member of the Principal’s Advisory Committee, the Citywide SCA Executive Board, the Mayor’s Youth Commission, the Newport News Young Adult Police Commission and the Woodside Student-Athletic Leadership Team.

 Clerk of the Board